Achilles Stretching and Exercise:

 Heel slides (full heel to hip movement) is nothing new...
 Common stretching practices like Pilates, Yoga and other fitness techniques all encourage heel to hip movement to firm, tone and condition the body.
 This movement is also used to increase alignment of your leg from your heel to your hip and improve your lower body balance.
 A lot of muscle, tendon and ligament groups are involved in this stretch - like your Achilles tendon, the ligaments in your ankle, your calf muscles, your entire knee, your hip, your hamstring and your quadriceps muscles.
 This is why heel slides are considered to be a foundation stretch in Achilles tendon rehabilitation.

-When physical therapists perform heel to hip stretching they will usually advise you to take a seat on the ground or on their massage/manual manipulation table in the clinic.
+When PTs perform heel to hip stretching they will usually advise you to take a seat on the ground or on their massage/manual manipulation table in the clinic.

 They will also instruct you to remain seated or lay down, and move your heel out away from your body so your leg is straight, then slowly move your leg in toward your lower back, bending your knee.
-In a physical therapy office they may even perform manual manipulation - where they move your leg for you so they can feel your Achilles tendon and the calf muscles in your leg to see how your body reacts to the stretch.
+In a PT clinic they can even perform manual manipulation - where they move your leg for you so they can feel your Achilles tendon and the calf muscles in your leg to see how your body reacts to the stretch.

-You will slowly get the hang of this movement in physical therapy and your therapist will recommend that you continue a set of heel slide stretches several times each day in your own home.
+You will slowly get the hang of this movement in PT and your therapist will recommend that you continue a set of heel slide stretches several times each day in your own home.

-When attempting this stretch on your own outside of your physical therapist's office, your physical therapist will encourage you to use a plastic bag, cookie sheet, tension band, belt or other tool to help you slide your heel away from your body.
+When attempting this stretch on your own outside of your PT's office, your PT will encourage you to use a plastic bag, cookie sheet, tension band, belt or other tool to help you slide your heel away from your body.
 They recommend these tools to help you get consistent stretching and assistance during your stretching routine.

 Eventually you will reach a stage where your injured leg/ankle can handle crutches or standing for longer and longer periods of time.
 This is the final stage of recovery, depending on your age, the nature of your injury, your weight and many other factors, it can take the longest time to complete.